Nighttime urination is one of the most common concerns in men with prostate problems.

 But why does prostate swell at night become worse?

 Why is frequent urination at night such a big problem for these patients?

 In this article, you will find an answer to some critical questions.

 After explaining the reasons for these symptoms, we will also provide a list of remedies to improve prostate urine flow.

 Why does the prostate swell at night?

-Patients with benign prostatic hyperplasia typically experience an increase in urinary frequency.
+Patients with prostate enlargement typically experience an increase in urinary frequency.
 This is known as polyuria and can worsen as we go to sleep.